Moolt/UnityIngameConsole/Readme.md

 See the [unity documentation](https://docs.unity3d.com/ScriptReference/Color.html) for a comprehensive list of the supported colors.
 The input is case insensitive, so `bLuE` is a valid color.

+## Custom conversions

+In order to write your own conversions, you have to create a new class inheriting from `BaseConverter<T>`, where the generic parameter `T` is the type you want to convert to.

+Every conversion method has to be tagged with the `[ConversionMethod]` attribute.
+The methods names are irrelevant, only the parameters are imported.
+When the user enters two parameters, like `1,2`, the BaseConverter will search for any method with two parameters and tries to convert the types accordingly.
+If no errors occur up to this point, the conversion method will be invoked.
+This all happens automatically, so you don't have to register your new class anywhere and there is really no other logic to implement than the actual conversion.
+A complete implementation could look like the following example:

+``csharp
+public class Vector2Converter : BaseConverter<Vector2>
+{
+    [ConversionMethod]
+    public Vector2 Convert(float x, float y)
+    {
+        return new Vector2(x, y);
+    }

+    [ConversionMethod]
+    public Vector2 Convert(float x)
+    {
+        return Vector2.one * x;
+    }
+}
+``

 ## Input history

 All commands entered by the user are stored.
 Use the arrow keys to navigate through earlier inputs.